John DeFrancis: Retirement

 DeFrancis retired from teaching in 1976, but remained an important figure in Chinese language pedagogy, Asian sociolinguistics, and language policy, as well as a prolific author.
-One of his most well-known books, The Chinese Language: Fact and Fantasy (University of Hawai'i Press, 1984) attempts to debunk a number of what DeFrancis considered "widespread myths" about the language—including, for instance, what he referred to as "The Ideographic Myth."
-Another influential work of his was Visible Speech: The Diverse Oneness of Writing Systems (Honolulu: University of Hawai'i Press, 1989), which addressed more myths about the Chinese writing system, and has been called his "magnum opus" by colleague Victor H. Mair.
+One of his most well-known books, The Chinese Language: Fact and Fantasy (University of Hawai'i Press, 1984) attempts to debunk a number of what DeFrancis considered "widespread myths" about the language—including what he referred to as the "ideographic myth".
+Another influential work of his was Visible Speech: The Diverse Oneness of Writing Systems, which addressed more myths about the Chinese writing system, and has been called his magnum opus by colleague Victor H. Mair.
 DeFrancis spent his final years diligently working as Editor in Chief of the "ABC (Alphabetically Based Computerized) series" of Chinese dictionaries, which feature innovative collation by the pinyin romanization system.

-Around the 2009 New Year, celebrating Christmas at an Honolulu Chinese restaurant, DeFrancis choked on a piece of Beijing duck.
-He died on 2 January 2009, in Honolulu, Hawaii, at the age of 97.
+DeFrancis died on 2 January 2009, in Honolulu, Hawaiʻi, at the age of 97.

 Works

 John DeFrancis was the author and editor of numerous publications.
-See Mair 1991 (pages vii-ix) for a partial list.